 The drain hose is blocked

 Figuring out to see if your drain hose is blocked is pretty easy to determine.
 If your dishes are still wet and there’s a pool of water on the base of the dishwasher unit, you more than likely have a block somewhere in the drain hose.

-You’ll want to check for blocks in the house that’s typically located under your sink.
+You’ll want to check for blocks in the house that are typically located under your sink.
 If there was a block and once it’s been dislodged, you’ll want to run the dishwasher again just in case some debris or water backflow didn’t contaminate your clean dishes.

 The drain filter is blocked

 A blocked drain filter and drain hose will both net a puddle of water on the bottom of the dishwasher; however if the drain filter is blocked with food particles, you’ll be able to easily spot that.

 If you notice there’s food lodged in the drain filter, you’ll want to remove the filter, clean out the food particles, and run the dishwasher again.

 The drain pump forces the water out of the dishwasher, but if it’s not working the water won’t go anywhere.
 You may hear loud, strange sounds coming from the dishwasher.
 Typically, if the drain pump isn’t working, your once quiet dishwasher will be moaning in agony.

 In other words; you’ll hear the noise.

 Let me be the first to say, this one is a load of crap and stinks worse than a skunk rolling in a pile of horse manure, but the manufacturers would like to mention your poor unloading skills can cause water to pool on your dishes.